Visual-mov/Tevas-lang/README.md

 ```
 ~$ python3 repl.py --file [path]
 ```
-Tex programs are files with the '.tx' extension.
+You can save Tex programs as files with the '.tx' extension.

 ## TODO
 - Implement context system ✔️